etusdigital/boilerplate/backend/cursor-rules.md

 # Cursor Rules - API CRUD Architecture Guide

+**Important Note**: All paths mentioned in this document MUST be created within the `/backend` directory.
+For example, if a path is mentioned as `/src/entities`, it should be created as `/backend/src/entities`.

 This document outlines the architectural patterns and steps to create new CRUD APIs in our NestJS backend application.

 ## Table of Contents